-Now she's giving out some serious celebrity diet advice, and wants her followers to know that they can lose weight too - but without having to give up all your guilty indulgences.
+So just how did Charlotte achieve such amazing results so quickly?
+Here's the celebrity diet advice she's given her followers to let them know that they can lose weight too - but without having to give up all guilty indulgences...

 Remember why you started trying to lose weightCharlotte is well known for her honesty, and her weight loss journey has been no different after revealing to This Morning hosts Phillip Schofield and Holly Willoughby the heartbreaking moment she realised her weight was tearing her family apart.